 - Sensory and/or Physical Needs

 All our Staff and Governors recognise that children often have needs that span across all four areas of SEND and that these needs may change over time.
 Our Staff are fully committed to identifying and providing for these needs, and we are proud to offer a whole-school approach in which inclusion is regarded as universal.
-This means that every member of Staff will use quality-first teaching strategies that are effective for all pupils of any level of need as outlined on our whole school provision map.
+This means that every member of Staff is a teacher or a leader of SEND, and will use quality-first teaching strategies that are effective for all pupils of any level of need as outlined on our whole school provision map.

 Our universal approach states that every teacher must use: